TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/010 +Create Database.md

 EFC needs a little more:
 * There must be set properties for all fields.
 They may be private.
 * There must be a no-arguments constructor for EFC to call when creating objects.
+This constructor may be private.

 So, this is a bit annoying, but it will not cause must of a ripple effect.